JoshBolitho/CodeBot/Guide.md

 -  `[]`

--- Image: An image can be stored as a variable in BotScript.
-You can create an image variable with the function `createImage(x,y)`
+-- Image: An image can be stored as a value in BotScript.
+You can create an image value with the function `createImage(x,y)`

---  Null : A null is an empty variable, and BotScript doesn't generally allow you to create these.
-If you are encountering Null type variables, you may have errors in your code.
+--  Null : A null is an empty value, and BotScript doesn't generally allow you to create these.
+If you are encountering Null type values, you may have errors in your code.

  ### Declaring Variables
 To declare a variable, follow these examples:

-Note: The variable's name must only contain upper/lower case characters i.e. A-Z, a-z
+Note: The variable's name must only contain alphanumeric characters.
 ```
 % Output:
 % 15